caspianlack/YouTubeSubtitleSearch/README.md

 THE Chrome extension for finding keywords or phrases in YouTube videos, allowing you to jump in exactly where you want quickly, with seamless integration into YouTube's existing UI.

+## Why this extension?

+YouTube does provide a transcript feature, and on some videos you may see a built-in search bar.
+However, this is not available on every video and can be unreliable:

+- The search bar does not always appear.
+- Results may miss words if they are spelled slightly differently (e.g., from auto-generated captions).
+- Availability depends on YouTube's UI experiments, region and transcript data.

+**Integrated YouTube Transcript Search** solves these issues by providing a consistent, reliable way to search transcripts across all videos.
+It works even with auto-generated captions, so you can always find the exact part of the video you’re looking for.

 ## Features ✨

 - 🔍 **Transcript Search**: Download and search video transcripts for key words or phrases.
 - ⏩ **Smart Navigation**: Jump directly to any words/phrases in the video.
 - 📊 **Frequency Insights**: See how often words appear in a video.
+- ⭐ **Fuzzy Match**: Search supports both exact matches and fuzzy matching (helpful for typos or near matches)
 - 🎨 **Clean UI Integration**: Minimal popup UI with transcript search integrated into YouTube's interface.
 - ⚡ **High Performance**: Lightning-fast speeds for videos under an hour, with moderate performance for 10+ hour videos.